Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetes Mellitus.md

 - [[Diabetes Mellitus#Type II DM]] commonly affects adults with insidous onset.
 It is more dependant on **family history** and **obesity** ^6386e4
 - Diagnosis cannot occur when patient is in illness or stress, as these increase cortisol and adrenaline, which in turn increases glucose levels.
 See [[Glossary#^8fbeef|Stress hyperglycemia]] ^b59224
 - Calculating eGFR and Alb/Cr ratio from urine dipstick (See [[Diabetes Mellitus#Investigations]]) is critical for identifying [[Diabetes Mellitus#^cae015\|Diabetic Nepropathy]].
 See [[Diabetes Mellitus#^cae015\|Diabetic Nepropathy]] for how to calculate risk of [[Chronic Kidney Disease]] ^65f830
+- Add a SGLT-2 for diabetic patients with [[Coronary Artery Disease]], it has a protective effect ^da509f

 ## Pathophysiology
 ### Type I DM